vipulgupta2048/talkswith2048/README.md

 | --- |:---:|---|
 |![](https://user-images.githubusercontent.com/22801822/61649091-65a40800-acce-11e9-9c32-6b7bc55f3eaa.png)| [Meetup](https://www.meetup.com/pydelhi/events/263185692/) | Thought of making a meetup about Quantum RNGs, to be one of the coolest in New Delhi by making the brain attaining thug life in this blend of black and white poster. |
 |![](https://user-images.githubusercontent.com/22801822/61649830-d697ef80-accf-11e9-81f1-e3085cc84302.jpg)| Un-Meetup | Loved this poster, just because of the bright blends with the fusion of hindi and english giving a modern, funky look! |

+# Failures of 2048
+Unfortunately, that list will take way too long to compile.
+You would have better chances of escaping the gravitational pull of a small blackhole than getting that list.
+What I mean by that for people reading this is, I could have achieved nothing of this sort without failing a thousand times first, and then getting up just to fail again.
+You (The Reader) my advice for you is to dig deep, don't lost hope and give your best shot to everything from this moment on.
+Life's got something nice in store for all of you.
+Trust me and if you think you are medicore.

+Then, `fork` `mediocrity`